25 Frugal Family Entertainment Ideas Without TV

 Reading aloud is a cherished ritual in our home.
 We take turns choosing books and find cozy spots to snuggle up.
 I do different voices for characters, which always gets giggles.

 Reading together improves language skills and builds a lifelong love of learning.
-It’s a quiet activity that brings us closer and fuels imagination.
+It’s a quiet activity that brings us closer and fuels our imagination.

 Outdoor Adventures and Nature Exploration